Alex Prager

 Alex Prager (born November 1, 1979) is an American artist, director, and screenwriter based in Los Angeles.

-Prager is best known for making large-scale photographic works that distort the boundaries between reality and artifice, often centered around the female experience.
+Prager is best known for making large-scale photographic works that distort the boundaries between reality and artifice, often centered around the human condition.
 Her photographs and first short film were included in MoMA's New Photography 2010 exhibition and in 2023, Prager was named one of the "25 New Faces of Independent Film."

 Early life

 Prager was born in Los Feliz, Los Angeles.
 At age fourteen, she dropped out of school and traveled to Switzerland on her own, where she worked at a knife store in Lucerne.
 She returned to Switzerland frequently for longer periods of time and earned her G.E.D at sixteen.

 When she was twenty-one and living in Los Angeles, Prager was inspired to pursue photography after seeing an exhibition of William Eggleston's photographs at the Getty Museum.
 She cites this as a formative experience: "I felt like I was struck blind by a vision and that was the path I was going to take for the rest of my life."
 A self-taught artist, Prager avoided formal art education and instead purchased a Nikon N90s camera and printed photographs in a home darkroom.